 Within the emerging Local Plan, a hierarchy of settlements is established to help to determine the most appropriate locations for development.
 Within this hierarchy, Nether Langwith is defined as a 'small rural settlement' (alongside 33 other similarly sized Parishes) which collectively are required to deliver 1,502 dwellings.
-The housing requirement for Nether Langwith is 11, although this requirement will be met from previously approved planning permissions.
+The housing requirement for Nether Langwith is 12, (increased from 11 in August 2023 as a Main Modification identified by the Inspector when the Local Plan was at Examination) although this requirement has been met from previously approved planning permissions.